opencloudelab/opencloudelab.github.io/_posts/openstack-contri/2016-02-03-openstack-contr-lab3.md

 layout: post
 title: Lab 3 Setup Gerrit Account
 categories: openstack-contri
-author: April 8th, 2016  by Xin Zhang
+author:
-description: Course content snapshot should be placed here.
-OpenStack began in 2010 as a joint project of Rackspace Hosting and NASA.
+description: Here we need to set up a Gerrit account which is used as a sort of clearing house for all code transactions.
 ---

 ## Setup Gerrit Account